orx365/rss-arch/colophon.md

 Copy the raw URLs of the output files (e.g., `https://raw.githubusercontent.com/USERNAME/REPOSITORY/main/output/ft-home.xml`).
 Add these URLs to your preferred RSS reader app or service.
-The feeds will automatically update every 2 hours, ensuring you always have the latest content.

 ---